Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

-The two kagome-like flat bands touch a dispersive band at the $\Gamma$ point ($k=0$).
+The two kagome-like flat bands are singular as they touch a dispersive band at the $\Gamma$ point ($k=0$).
 This has a simple explanation, analogous to that for the kagome \cite{BergmanDoronL2008Btfr} and other decorated kagome lattices \cite{Jacko-flat}.
 Each unit cell contains one hexagon (\cref{fig:kagomelieb}).
-Therefore, for $N$ unit cells and open boundary conditions (OBC) there are $N$ (anti)bonding kagome-like FTB states.
+Therefore, for $N$ unit cells and open boundary conditions (OBC) there are $N$ (anti)bonding kagome-like IFB states.
 Superpositions of $|\pm\rangle_h$ states on adjacent hexagons have zero weight on the sites that contribute to both localized wavefunctions due to destructive interference.
 Therefore, $\sum_h|+\rangle_h=\sum_h|-\rangle_h=0$ for periodic boundary conditions (PBC), leaving $N-1$ non-trivial superpositions of $|+\rangle_h$ ($|-\rangle_h$).
-However, for PBC one can construct two additional states, which cannot be written as superpositions of $|+\rangle_h$ ($|-\rangle_h$), and wrap around the lattice (i.e., one noncontractable composed of (anti)bonding states in each of the $x$ and $y$ directions) \cite{BergmanDoronL2008Btfr,Jacko-flat}; resulting in $N+1$ states with energy $E_\pm$.
-As each FTB can only accommodate $N$ states, topology dictates that cannot be a gap between the kagome-like FTBs and the dispersive bands.
+However, for PBC one can construct two additional states, which cannot be written as superpositions of $|+\rangle_h$ ($|-\rangle_h$), and wrap around the lattice (i.e., one noncontractable loop composed of (anti)bonding states in each of the $x$ and $y$ directions) \cite{BergmanDoronL2008Btfr,Jacko-flat}; resulting in $N+1$ states with energy $E_\pm$.
+As each IFB can only accommodate $N$ states, topology dictates that there cannot be a gap between the kagome-like IFBs and the dispersive bands.

 The non-bonding states are most easily counted in the basis of bow-tie states (\cref{fig:KLbalents}f).
-There are three metal sites, and thus three bow-tie states, per unit cell.
-No non-trivial superposition of the bow-ties vanishes.
+There are three metal sites, and thus three linearly independent bow-tie states, per unit cell.
 All noncontractable loops are superpositions of bow-ties (\cref{fig:KLbalents}g).
-Thus, there are $3N$ bow-tie states for either OBC or PBC and topology does not require that the three non-bonding FTBs touch other bands.
+Thus, the $3N$ bow-tie states are non-singular and need not touch a dispersive band.